TEALSK12/2nd-semester-introduction-to-computer-science/lesson_204_conditionals.md

 | 10 Minutes | Discussion  |

 ## Instructor's Note
-1. Have students work on the Do Now part 1
+1. Have students work on the Do Now
 2. Lesson
   1. Ask students what they thought a Boolean was?
     1. If students are struggling.
 Ask them what values they saw? (answer should be `True` or `False`)